On the existence of powerful p-values and e-values for composite hypotheses: Introduction

-\paragraph{Related results.} The most directly related work is that of \cite{GrunwaldHK19}, which focuses primarily on e-values, and in particular \textbf{Q4}.
+\textbf{Related results.} The most directly related work is that of \cite{GrunwaldHK19}, which focuses primarily on e-values, and in particular \textbf{(Q-general-e)}.
 To paraphrase one of their main results, consider any $\P$ and $\Q$ with a common reference measure, whose convex hulls do not intersect.
 They show that as long as a particular ``worst case prior'' exists, then one can construct an e-value for $\P$ which maximizes the worst case e-power for $\Q$.
-This is a topic we return to later in the paper, when we provide a more detailed geometric study of \textbf{Q3} and \textbf{Q4} together.
+This is a topic we return to later in the paper, when we provide a more detailed geometric study of \textbf{(Q-general-p)} and \textbf{(Q-general-e)} together.
 We need fewer technical conditions to establish our results, but their additional assumptions allow them to handle general $\P,\Q$ that are not polytopes.
-See also \cite{harremoes2023universal} for a very recent followup work by the same group, which relaxes some of the original technical conditions.
+See also \cite{harremoes2023universal} for a very recent follow-up work by the same group, which relaxes some of the original technical conditions.

 A second related work is that of \cite{ramdas2022testing}.
-Here, the authors work in the sequential setting, and ask when nontrivial nonnegative (super)martingales for $\P^\infty:=\{P^\infty: P \in \P\}$ exist.
+Here, the authors work in the sequential setting and ask when nontrivial nonnegative (super)martingales for $\P^\infty:=\{P^\infty: P \in \P\}$ exist.
 We can paraphrase their geometric solution: assuming a common reference measure, nontrivial nonnegative (super)martingales cannot exist if the ``fork-convex hull'' of $\P^\infty$ intersects $\Q^\infty$.

 The above papers hint at a deeper underlying geometric picture, and our work elaborates significantly on this theme, completely characterizing the case of convex polytopes.
 One key point is that the earlier works did not give a systematic and thorough treatment of what one can accomplish in reduced filtrations, while this is a central aspect of our paper.
 Informally, we will (optimally) transport $\P$ to a single measure $\mu$, while transporting $\Q$ to a single measure $\nu \neq \mu$, and this collapse of the null and alternative corresponds exactly to working in a coarser $\sigma$-algebra.